ClusterCockpit/cc-doc/content/en/docs/tutorials/prod-ccms.md

 The most important configuration option is the `retention-in-memory` setting.
 It specifies for which duration back in time metrics should be provided.
 This should be long enough to cover common job durations plus a safety margin.
-The `memory-cap` option sets the maximum memory percentage to use.
+The `memory-cap` option sets the maximum memory capacity in GB to use.
 The memory footprint scales with the number of nodes, the number of native metric scopes (cores, sockets), the number of metrics, and the memory retention time divided by the frequency.